Regardless of what you do in your studio, chances are that sooner or later, you’re going to need the help of virtual instruments.

-Unless you have a fully equiped studio in which you can record each and every instrument smoothly and with a guaranteed perfect result (which is, realistically not the case for most home studios)…
+Because unless you have a fully equipped studio in which you can record each and every instrument smoothly…

 Virtual instruments totally make sense as they’ll provide you with an extremely realistic and accurate rendering of most instruments, so that you can breathe new life into your projects.